binshi/ml-ds/deep-learning/nn-building-blocks-non-linear.md

 Dropout is a regularization method that approximates training a large number of neural networks with different architectures in parallel.
 During training, some number of layer outputs are randomly ignored or “_dropped out_.”
 This has the effect of making the layer look-like and be treated-like a layer with a different number of nodes and connectivity to the prior layer.
 In effect, each update to a layer during training is performed with a different “_view_” of the configured layer.

+* Dropout forces a neural network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
+* Dropout roughly doubles the number of iterations required to converge.
+However, training time for each epoch is less.
+* With H hidden units, each of which can be dropped, we have 2^H possible models.
+In testing phase, the entire network is considered and each activation is reduced by a factor _p._

 **Local Minima**![](/assets/Screenshot 2019-08-12 at 6.37.02 PM.png)

 **Vanishing Gradient**